 During the 2012 Test series in Sri Lanka the Barmy Army held a charity night and raised monies for Their Future Today, a Sri Lankan based charity, helping orphans and reuniting families still affected by the Tsunami 2004 and Chance to Shine.
 The money for Chance to Shine was in memory of Barmy stalwart George Summerside, with funding going specifically into the Durham area which was George the Podge's local county club.
 A total of £6,250 was raised in the Barmy way split between the two charities.

 Barmy Army turning pink

-The Barmy Army raised approximately $37,500 (£23,234) during the 2010/11 Vodafone Ashes Tour in Australia which is fantastic news and a great effort from all of the English fans who were out there.
-The money was raised through a variety of measures including special McGrath Foundation nights at the Barmy Army HQ's at each Test city; T20 bashes games against the Fanatics, the selling of the hugely popular pink T shirts and gold coin collections where possible.
-We are overjoyed that between us all we have managed to raise such a lot of money for the good cause that is the McGrath Foundation.
-This money was raised by all of the English fans who came to our venues, took part in our raffles and bought the pink t-shirts and for this we are exceedingly grateful.
-The McGrath Foundation is fantastic to work with and we look forward to smashing this total next Ashes tour in Oz.
-This figure does not include the Barmy Army / McGrath Foundation pink t-shirts on sale back in the UK which are still available on www.barmyarmy.com for just £21 (excluding post and packaging) and from which profits are being sent to the McGrath Foundation.
+The Barmy Army raised approximately $37,500 (£23,234) during the 2010/11 Vodafone Ashes Tour in Australia which was fantastic and a great effort from all of the English fans who were out there.
+The money was raised through a variety of measures including special McGrath Foundation nights at the Barmy Army HQ's in each Test city; T20 Bashes games against the Fanatics, the selling of the hugely popular pink T shirts and gold coin collections where possible.
+We were delighted that between us we managed to raise such a lot of money for the good cause that is the McGrath Foundation.
+The money was raised by all of the English fans who came to our HQs, took part in our raffles and bought the pink t-shirts.

 Unsporting?
 You're barmy